ONLINE HELP

 3. The window is added to the project, for all configurations.

-If multiple platforms are defined in the project, the save window associates the new element to all platforms by default.
+If multiple platforms are defined in the project, the save window associates the new element to all platforms.

 1. Open the "Analysis" pane if necessary: on the "Home" tab, in the "Environment" group, expand "Panes", select "Panes", and then select "Analysis".
-The different data files described in the "WM Product Management" analysis appear in the pane.
+The different data files of the "WM Product Management" analysis appear in the pane.

 2. Select the items of the "Product" data file displayed in the pane (except for the "ProductID" item).

-3. Drag the items and drop them onto the window you have just created.
+3. Drag the items and drop them onto the window (for example, on the upper-left area).

 Drag and drop items